tesselle/arkhe/README.md

 ```

 The `CountMatrix`, `CompositionMatrix` and `IncidenceMatrix` classes
-have two special slots:
+have special slots:

 -   `samples` for replicated measurements/observation,
 -   `groups` to group data by site/area.
+-   `dates_from` and `dates_to` to specify the chronology of an
+    assemblage.

+The way chronological information is handled is somewhat opinionated:

+-   Sub-annual precision is overkill/meaningless in most situations:
+    dates are assumed to be expressed in years CE and are stored as
+    integers (values are coerced with `as.integer()` and hence truncated
+    towards zero).
+-   A date range
+    (i.e. <abbr title="terminus post quem">TPQ</abbr>/<abbr title="terminus ante quem">TAQ</abbr>)
+    is expected, although it is possible to specify a point estimate.

 When coercing a `data.frame` to a `*Matrix` object, an attempt is made
-to automatically assign the corresponding values.
-This behavior can be
+to automatically assign values to the `samples` and `group` slots.
+This
-disabled by setting `options(arkhe.autodetect = FALSE)`.
+behavior can be disabled by setting `options(arkhe.autodetect = FALSE)`.

 ``` r
 Y <- as.data.frame(X)